-- 2. The purpose of CG Guidelines 2019 are to: - 2.1 promote sound corporate governance in the State Enterprises through adoption of high standards of corporate governance principles and practices; - 2.2 provide guidelines to the State Enterprises on Corporate Governance practices that is based on globally accepted standards; and - 2.3 facilitate State Enterprises to operate in such a way that maximizes economic value and performance within the overall guidance of the Public Finance Act 2007 and the Companies Act 2016 and the amendments thereof.
+- 2. The purpose of CG Guidelines 2019 are to: - a) promote sound corporate governance in the State Enterprises through adoption of high standards of corporate governance principles and practices; - b) provide guidelines to the State Enterprises on Corporate Governance practices that is based on globally accepted standards; and - c) facilitate State Enterprises to operate in such a way that maximizes economic value and performance within the overall guidance of the Public Finance Act 2007 and the Companies Act 2016 and the amendments thereof.